Getting A Badge

 The NIH Badge (NIH Legacy Badge)

 The NIH Badge (a.k.a.
-NIH Legacy Badge), not to be confused with the HHS ID Badge, is an identification credential issued to individuals other than sponsored employees, contractors or affiliates who require physical access to the NIH campus and/or facilities.
+NIH Legacy Badge), not to be confused with the HHS ID Badge, is an identification credential issued to individuals who are in a short-term or intermittent position that requires physical access to the NIH campus and/or facilities.

-Whereas sponsored employees, contractors and affiliates must submit to the personal identity verification process administered by the Division of Personnel Security and Access Control (DPSAC) prior to being issued an HHS ID Badge (PIV Card), individuals eligible for an NIH Badge are only required to undergo a specific name check that is administered through the NIH Division of Police.
+Employees, contractors and affiliates in a position lasting more than six months must submit to the personal identity verification process administered by the Division of Personnel Security and Access Control (DPSAC) prior to being issued an HHS ID Badge (PIV Card) whereas individuals who are issued an NIH Badge are only required to undergo a specific name check administered through the NIH Division of Police.